ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 As the grid is written in React, we welcome trashing it using React profiling tools for how well it plays alongside your application with regards component refresh and wasted render cycles.

-<image-caption src="reactui/resources/react-dev-tools.png" alt="React Developer Tools" centered="true"></image-caption>
+<image-caption src="reactui/resources/react-dev-tools.png" alt="React Developer Tools" maxWidth="90%" constrained="true" centered="true"></image-caption>

 ## Using Cell Editors